Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 If you need to take it with you or use it elsewhere, all you need to do is simply release the vacuum levers on either side of the device to release the suction mechanism without the need for any special tools.

-If you’re struggling having to manoeuvre into the tub when you have a bath, this safety rail from Vaunn Medical could provide you with the required assistance and support that you may require.
+If you’re struggling having to maneuver into the tub when you have a bath, this safety rail from Vaunn Medical could provide you with the required assistance and support that you may require.

 The bathtub safety rail attaches easily to the tub wall without requiring any special tools or installation.
 To attach it, all you need to do is slide it over the tub wall and then tighten the width adjustable clamps in order to secure it into place.